 Sarah is co-owner of Pizza e Birra, a family friendly pizza shop located on India Street.
 The Pizza e Birra crew delivers quality food and a quality experience to all.
 Pizza e Birra welcomes everyone with open arms.
 Many stumble onto Pizza e Birra and discover this hidden gem!
 Sarah is a born-and-raised San Diegan who understands the dining experience from both the patron and business owner perspective.
-In the past, she has served as a Board Treasurer for the Mission Hills BID.

 Mike has worked in local startups, publicly traded companies, and currently has a home-based business, Michael Metcalf Consulting, advising clients on the acquisition of technology companies focused on the environmental and life sciences markets.
 He is a native San Diegan and 34 + year resident of Mission Hills.

 Amra has been serving the Mission Hills community for over a decade as the owner of All American Tailor, a longtime family owned business.
 She plans to continue this tradition of delivering quality and service to the community in her role as a director on the Mission Hills BID.

 Carin Canale-Theakston is the CEO of Canale Communications, a national communication firm focused exclusively on the life science industry.
 Carin has lived in Mission Hills for over fifteen years and is active in the community including a past trustee of the Mission Hills Town Council and co-chair of the summer concert series.
 She recently purchased the building in Mission Hills where her business is located.
 She is married to Hillary Theakston and they have two girls, Piper and Ella.